juliaguida/oystercard/apprenticeship_module_outlines.md

 ## Week 5: The Web

+This week you'll learn how to build web applications in Ruby, using TDD.

 ### This module's main goals
 By the end of the week, all developers can:
 * Write feature tests using Capybara